gavinlyonsrepo/Display_Lib_RPI/README.md

 1. Root directory, builds and installs library at a system level.
 2. Example directory, builds a chosen example file using installed library to an executable. which can then be run.
-An editable list of file paths to examples can be found in makefile.
+A user editable list of file paths to examples can be found in makefile.
+3. Run 'make help' on these makefiles to see a menu of all options.(uninstall for example)

 Library naming :